Graduate Degree Programs

 Medical Physics (PhD, MSc)

-Medical physicists are health care professionals with specialized training in the medical applications of physics.
-Their work often involves the use of x-rays and accelerated charged particles, radioactive substances, ultrasound, magnetic and electric fields, infra-red and ultraviolet light, heat and lasers in diagnosis and therapy.
+Medical physicists have specialized training in the medical applications of physics.
+That often involves the use of x-rays and accelerated charged particles, radioactive substances, ultrasound, magnetic and electric fields, infra-red and ultraviolet light, heat and lasers in diagnosis and therapy.
+UBC's program benefits from research strengths across Vancouver's health and medical physics community.

 Microbiology and Immunology (PhD, MSc)